Cindy1122334455/Bayesian_Statistics_Final_Report/README.md

 To analyze more about the effect of interactions among variables, we adopt Varying Intercept and Slope Model.

 ## Limitation & Future Improvement:
-our grouping of regions into 4 parts is too board, which captures less information.
-There is little correlation between state and income variable.
+Our grouping of regions into 4 parts is too board, which captures less information.
+And there is little correlation between state and income variable.

 Therefore, considering more about the grouping of variables and the relationships among them might better improve our model to predict the U.S. labor force participation rate.